 Vincent Levy, a former law clerk to Justice Ruth Bader Ginsburg of the U.S. Supreme Court and to then-Chief Judge Douglas H. Ginsburg of the D.C.
 Circuit, is a trial and appellate lawyer who represents corporations and individuals in complex commercial disputes.
-Vincent was named a Rising Star by the New York Law Journal in 2017 and a Rising Star by Super Lawyers every year since 2015.
-He has been recognized on Benchmark Litigation's Under 40 Hot List since 2017.
-Quoting clients, Legal 500 reports that "Vincent Levy 'can tackle the toughest legal issues and explain them in clear compelling briefs,” and that he is “just a brilliant attorney.”
+Clients and peers observe that Vincent “can tackle the toughest legal issues and explain them in clear compelling briefs,” and that he is “just a brilliant attorney.”
 The National Law Journal included him on its “Elite Boutique Trailblazer” list in 2018, while the New York Law Journal included him on its inaugural Trailblazer list in 2019 and named him a “Rising Star” in 2017.

 Vincent has experience advising clients facing or pursuing litigation under, among others, federal securities laws and regulations, antitrust law, state and federal administrative law, state corporate law, state contract and tort law, public and private international law, the Bankruptcy Code, the Securities Investor Protection Act of 1970, and Section 1782.
 He has defended public companies and their directors in multi-forum shareholder litigation alleging breaches of fiduciary duty, securities fraud, and other matters in both state and federal court.
 His clients have included public and private businesses, hedge funds, law firms, public-interest organizations, and individuals—including current and former directors of companies such as Sears and Codere SA.